-On the export front, India can contribute a lot more and establish itself as power-house of exports and increase its share as a percentage of GDP.
-Due to the disruptions of the global supply chains, it can be part of those supply chains to improve its way to prosperity
+On the export front, India can contribute a lot more and establish itself as a power-house of exports and increase its share as a percentage of GDP.
+Due to the disruptions of the global supply chains, it can be part of those supply chains to improve its way to prosperity.

 China’s merchandise exports are equal to the size of the Indian economy.
-The need of the hour is to build a strong strategy on the export front because 10% shift of Chinese exports to India will sharply increase its share of exports as a percentage of gross domestic product (GDP).
+The need of the hour is to build a strong strategy on the export front because a 10% shift of Chinese exports to India will sharply increase its share of exports as a percentage of gross domestic product (GDP).

 Today multinational companies are ready to invest and expand its business operation in India primarily because of political stability and sustained improvement over the last few years that captures the imagination of the investors.

-India is the largest market in the world and lot of potential still untapped that’s the main reason MNC’s find it interesting to penetrate deep into the Indian markets and gain as much as the profit they can besides opening lot of horizons along the way.
+India is the largest market in the world and a lot of potentials still untapped that’s the main reason MNC’s find it interesting to penetrate deep into the Indian markets and gain as much as the profit they can besides opening a lot of horizons along the way.

-Government of India’s initiative of making in India can give a colossal fillip to Indian economy provided few structural reforms that will provide confidence not just to domestic investors but to global investors.
+The government of India’s initiative of making in India can give a colossal fillip to the Indian economy provided few structural reforms that will provide confidence not just to domestic investors but to global investors.
 India needs to improve its policy execution of support policies like the startup India, make in India, smart city program.
 All these policies will lead India to a new level.

 Create an export hub – One engine on which China multiplied and increased its way to prosperity and today has taken center stage and prove its capability to take on China.
 It’s crucial for India to increase its exports substantially that’s the only way to compete with other emerging market peers.